HM: Hybrid Masking for Few-Shot Segmentation: Introduction

-In this paper, we propose a simple, effective, and efficient way to enhance feature masking (FM).
-We dub the enhanced FM as hybrid masking.
-In particular, we compensate for the loss of target object details in FM technique through leveraging a simple input masking (IM) technique~\cite{OSLSM}.
-We note that IM is capable of preserving the fine details, especially around object boundaries, however, it lacks discrminative information, as such, after the removal of background information.
+In this paper, we propose a simple, effective, and efficient technique to enhance feature masking~(FM)~\cite{Zhang2020SGOneSG}.
+We dub the enhanced FM as hybrid masking~(HM).
+In particular, we compensate for the loss of target object details in FM technique through leveraging a simple input masking~(IM) technique~\cite{OSLSM}.
+We note that IM is capable of preserving the fine details, especially around object boundaries, however, it lacks discriminative information, as such, after the removal of background information.
 To this end, we investigate the possibility of transferring object details in the IM to enrich FM technique.
-We instantiate the proposed hybrid masking (HM) into a recent strong baseline~\cite{HSNet}, and coin the resulting framework as HMFS.
-It produces more accurate segmentation masks by recovering the fine-grained details, such as target boundaries (see Fig.~\ref{fig:teaser1}).
-Following are the main contributions of this paper: \begin{itemize} \item We propose a simple, effective and efficient way to enhance a de-facto feature masking technique (FM) in several recent few-shot segmentation methods. \item We perform extensive experiments to validate the effectiveness of proposed hybrid masking on three publicly available datasets: Pascal-5$^i$~\cite{OSLSM}, COCO-20$^i$\cite{lin2015microsoft}, and FSS-1000~\cite{FSS1000}.
-Results show that the proposed HMFS approach outperforms the current state-of-the-art methods in all datasets.
-In particular, HMFS delivers an absolute gain of 3.6\% and 5.9\% over~\cite{zhang2021fewshot} with ResNet-50 and ResNet-101~\cite{Resnet} backbones, respectively under 1-shot setting on the challenging COCO-20$^i$~\cite{lin2015microsoft} dataset. \item We note that, the proposed HMFS approach improves training efficiency.
-Compared to baseline~\cite{HSNet}, it speeds up the training convergence up to 13x times on COCO-20$^i$~\cite{lin2015microsoft}.
+We instantiate the proposed hybrid masking~(HM) into two recent strong baselines: HSNet~\cite{HSNet} and VAT~\cite{VAT}.
+Results reveal more accurate segmentation masks by recovering the fine-grained details, such as target boundaries and target textures~(see Fig.~\ref{fig:teaser1}).
+Following are the main contributions of this paper: \begin{itemize} \item We propose a simple, effective, and efficient way to enhance a de-facto feature masking technique~(FM) in several recent few-shot segmentation methods. \item We perform extensive experiments to validate the effectiveness of proposed hybrid masking across two strong FSS baselines, namely HSNet~\cite{HSNet} and VAT~\cite{VAT} on three publicly available datasets: Pascal-5$^i$~\cite{OSLSM}, COCO-20$^i$~\cite{lin2015microsoft}, and FSS-1000~\cite{FSS1000}.
+Results show notable improvements against the state-of-the-art methods in all datasets. \item We note that our HM facilitates improving the training efficiency.
+When integrated into HSNet~\cite{HSNet} with ResNet101~\cite{Resnet}, it speeds up its training convergence by around 11x times on average on COCO-20$^i$~\cite{lin2015microsoft}.

 \end{itemize}